jameshfisher/jameshfisher.com/_posts/2016-12-18-tcp-server-kqueue.md

 ---
-title: TCP server with the kqueue API
+title: "Writing a TCP server with the `kqueue` API"
 ---

 I previously described how a process can serve multiple TCP clients simultaneously.
 The process did so using the `select` system call, which blocks waiting for one of many possible events.